kiml42/SpaceCombatSimulation/README.md

     improve muzzle flashes.
     Make mini type 2 actually manage to hit torpedoes.
     Handle very high speed collisions -sort of done.
+    Just set a single name for evolution files (all types) and have it work out the folders from there.
+        Done for 1v1 evolution

     From Endarren:
         Option to just disable the object at zero health, instead of destroying it.